 Kick by Paula Byrne

 Kathleen ‘Kick’ Kennedy was J.F.K’s favourite little sister who was killed aged 28 in a plane crash.
 She was forgotten and that is such a shame because she was a beautiful, kind and wonderful young girl.
 She loved England and gave up her life in America, including her family, for love.
 But her husband was killed just 5 months later during the Second World War.
-She remained in England and later had another relationship but killed with her lover in a plane crash and is buried at Chatsworth House.
-This was heartbreaking and utterly engrossing historical read and one I would highly recommend.
+She remained in England and later had another relationship but was killed with her lover in a plane crash and is buried at Chatsworth House.
+This was a heartbreaking and utterly engrossing historical read and one I would highly recommend.

 The Five by Hallie Rubenhold

-Another historical read looking at the five victims of the so-called Jack the Ripper.
-Hallie Rubenhold has done an amazing thing with this book, going deep into the lives of the five victims from their parents lives to the reaction of their children.
+Another historical read looks at the five victims of the so-called Jack the Ripper.
+Hallie Rubenhold has done an amazing thing with this book, going deep into the lives of the five victims from their parent’s lives to the reaction of their children.
 One thing that is made clear about these women in this book is that they lived.
 They were not just prostitutes killed by Jack the Ripper.
 They were loved, had children, were married, once ran businesses and kept homes.
 It’s a touching and highly detailed read, great for fans of history or simple story-telling.

 My Girls by Todd Fisher

 I still miss Carrie Fisher and Debbie Reynolds, their death’s had an effect on me as they did on many other people.
 This book is just a lovely look at their lives, written and read by Todd Fisher – Carrie’s younger brother and Debbie’s youngest son.
 A heart-wrenching yet warm read.